Rappid-exe/Rappid-exe/README.md

 I am an Aerospace Engineering student, Boeing intern and aspiring software engineer looking to grow my skills and horizons through challenging projects and tackling problems.
 I believe that no one actually knows what they are doing until they simply get started, and that is why the best way to learn is to simply start.

+## Internal Tools @ Boeing
+I am currently working on internal tools at Boeing to improve engineering and quality standards and meet customer expectations.
+Specifics are confidential...

 ## Project-Flight Game: C#, Unity, VS
 As part of my A level Computer Science project I made a simple yet interesting flight game that helped me register and implement many Computer Science concepts.
 ![image](https://github.com/Rappid-exe/Rappid-exe/assets/77837076/81c74e78-5bb9-4539-9b7c-a5bca3299916)